-In addition, PTT supports communities and stakeholders to share their suggestions, concerns, and preventive or mitigation measures for environmental impacts with PTT through engagement activities or questionnaire surveys distributed during the preparation of the environmental impact assessment
+In addition, PTT supports communities and stakeholders to share their suggestions, concerns, and preventive or mitigation measures for environmental impacts with PTT through stakeholder engagement activities or questionnaire surveys distributed during the preparation of the environmental impact assessment.

 Environmental Impact Preventive and Mitigation Measures